georgek0503/Case_Study1/README.md

 | Medicaid | 111083.61983158934 | 7934.544273684953 |
 | Commercial | 324338.79094897746 | 7722.3521654518445 |

-According to the resulting data, we can see that Medicare is the most profitable health insurance company on a profit per patient basis by several margins.
+According to the resulting data, we can conclude that Medicare is the most profitable health insurance company on a profit per patient basis by several margins.